Exhibition • Japan

 RINN / 輪 Ireland & Japan: a dialogue on place and time

-Presented in partnership with A Lighthouse called Kanata Gallery, RINN / 輪 Ireland and Japan: a dialogue on making, place and time is the debut exhibition at Ireland House, Tokyo.
-Inspired by Making In and the connections that have developed between makers from Japan and Ireland, RINN / 輪 is jointly curated by Joseph Walsh and Wahei Aoyama of A Lighthouse called Kanata Gallery.
-Featuring both new and collaborative works from Irish and Japanese makers in art and architecture, the exhibition will explore the idea of circularity; connections between people, relationship to place; relationship to the past and the future, through material form-finding.
+RINN / 輪 Ireland and Japan: a dialogue on making, place and time is the debut exhibition at Ireland House, Tokyo, jointly curated by Joseph Walsh and Wahei Aoyama, Director of A Lighthouse called Kanata Gallery.
+Featuring both new and collaborative works from Irish and Japanese makers in art and architecture, the exhibition explores the idea of circularity; connections between people, relationship to place; relationship to the past and the future, through material form-finding.

-Kan Yasuda, Sean Scully x Mourne Textiles, Sueharu Fukami, Deirdre McLoughlin, Satoru Ozaki, Frances Lambe, Eiko Kishi, Joe Hogan, Osamu Yokayama, Sara Flynn, Shioko Fukumoto, Joseph Walsh
+Kan Yasuda, Sean Scully x Mourne Textiles, Sueharu Fukami, Deirdre McLoughlin, Satoru Ozaki, Frances Lambe, Eiko Kishi, Joe Hogan, Osamu Yokayama, Sara Flynn, Shihoko Fukumoto, Joseph Walsh

 About Ireland House